Baccalaureate Service Baccalaureate Address

 WILLIAM J. JONES, Organ

-to a future full of promise, challenge, and hope.
+future full of promise, challenge, and hope.

 SENIORS: Like a shepherd, You have led us beside still waters, through